-All adult day service centers shall conform to all of the following Departmental standards
+All Adult Day Service providers shall conform to all of the following Departmental standards

 - 1. All providers must conform to all established departmental standards in the general certification standards section. - 2.
-All providers of adult service care shall operate in full compliance with all applicable federal, state and local fire, health, safety, sanitation and other standards prescribed in law or regulation. - 3.
-The agency shall provide a clean environment, free of obstacle; that could pose a hazard to Client health and safety. - 4.
-Agencies shall provide lockers or a safe place for Clients' personal items. - 5.
-Adult day service centers shall provide recreational areas and activities appropriate to the number and needs of the recipients. - 6.
-Drinking facilities shall be located within easy access to residents. - 7.
-Adult day service centers shall provide eating and resting areas consistent with the number and needs of the Clients being served. - 8.
-Adult day service centers shall provide easily accessible toilet facilities, hand washing facilities and paper towel dispensers. - 9.
-The center shall be accessible to Clients with supportive devices for ambulation or who an in wheelchairs.
+All providers of Adult Day Services shall operate in full compliance with all applicable federal, state and local fire, health, safety, sanitation and other standards prescribed in law or regulation. - 3.
+The Adult Day Service Center shall provide a clean environment, free of obstacle; that could pose a hazard to client health and safety. - 4.
+Adult Day Service Centers shall provide lockers or a safe place for clients' personal items. - 5.
+Adult Day Service Centers shall provide recreational areas and activities appropriate to the number and needs of the recipients. - 6.
+Adult Day Service Centers shall have drinking facilities located within easy access to clients. - 7.
+Adult Day Service Centers shall provide eating and resting areas consistent with the number and needs of the clients being served. - 8.
+Adult Day Service Centers shall provide easily accessible toilet facilities, hand washing facilities and paper towel dispensers. - 9.
+The center shall be accessible to clients with supportive devices for ambulation or who an in wheelchairs.